 The difference in using an Expansion Joint for alignment rather than thermal growth is that the force required to compress or extend the bellows must be applied manually.
 The Expansion Joint can be pre-set and locked into place at PT&P or put into place in the field.
 With some Expansion Joints, the spring rate of the Expansion Joint may be too great to place on the Piping System.
 In these scenarios, the Expansion Joint should be pre-set for the required movement and locked into place so the force of the Bellows Spring rate is not applied to the Piping system.
 Examples of Expansion Joints that can be used for alignment include:

 - Externally Pressurized Expansion Joint – in this EJ, the media flows outside the expansion joint.
 This eliminates pressure inside the EJ and issues around squirm pressure allowing for high degrees of Axial movement.
 Because the exterior of this EJ is a pipe, it also handles difficult exterior conditions and rough handling better.
+View past projects in our product archives for externally pressurized expansion joints.

 - Universal Expansion Joints – these expansion joints are useful for supporting larger degrees of lateral misalignment.
+View past projects in our product archives for universal expansion joints.

 - Single Expansion Joint – these expansion joints can be used for any type of misalignment but offer more limited amounts of adjustment.
+View past projects in our product archives for single expansion joints.

 PT&P can fabricate a custom Pipe Spool designed to resolve the alignment issue or integrate a pipe spool piece with an expansion joint.
 For example, a spool piece could be used to solve an angular misalignment issue while an expansion joint could be used to solve a lateral alignment issue.
 PT&P can make Pipe Spools out of any material required including: